 Millions of women in North America are affected by pelvic floor dysfunction.
 However, for most of them, the disease is not identified and therefore, remains untreated.

 According to statistics,1 in every 4 Canadian women suffers from some type of pelvic floor disorder such as urinary problems, constipation and pain with bowel movement, pressure or pain in the vagina or rectum, pelvic floor muscle spasm, pelvic floor organ prolapse, and urinary stress incontinence.

-Pelvic floor disorders can considerably effect quality of life, and can significantly decrease an individual’s overall confident.
+Pelvic floor disorders can considerably affect the quality of life, and can significantly decrease an individual’s overall confidence.